ujtakk/mvint/README.md

 ### Quantitative Evaluation using MOT16
 Finally we will perform quantitative evaluation using MOT16.

-Evaluation proceduce is scripted to `evaluate_mot16.sh`, so execute the script as:
+Evaluation procedures are scripted to `evaluate_mot16.sh`, so execute the script as:
 ```
 ./evaluate_mot16.sh